huggingface/blog/mms_adapters.md

 | 0.2398 |  400  | 0.156 | 0.223 |

 The training loss and validation WER go down nicely.

-**Note:** Fine-tuning adapter layers of `mms-1b-all` for just 100 steps outperforms fine-tuning the whole `xls-r-300m` checkpoint shown [here](https://huggingface.co/blog/fine-tune-xlsr-wav2vec2#training-1) already by a large margin.
+We see that fine-tuning adapter layers of `mms-1b-all` for just 100 steps outperforms fine-tuning the whole `xls-r-300m` checkpoint shown [here](https://huggingface.co/blog/fine-tune-xlsr-wav2vec2#training-1) already by a large margin.

+From the [official paper](https://scontent-cdg4-3.xx.fbcdn.net/v/t39.8562-6/348827959_6967534189927933_6819186233244071998_n.pdf?_nc_cat=104&ccb=1-7&_nc_sid=ad8a9d&_nc_ohc=fSo3qQ7uxr0AX8EWnWl&_nc_ht=scontent-cdg4-3.xx&oh=00_AfBL34K0MAAPb0CgnthjbHfiB6pSnnwbn5esj9DZVPvyoA&oe=6495E802) and this quick comparison it becomes clear that `mms-1b-all` has a much higher capability of transfering knowledge to a low-resource language and should be preferred over `xls-r-300m`.
+In addition, training is also more memory-efficient as only a small subset of layers are trained.

 The adapter weights will be uploaded as part of the model checkpoint, but we also want to make sure to save them seperately so that they can easily be off- and onloaded.